All insights

 Prevailing wage and apprenticeship

-The prevailing wage and apprenticeship (PWA) bonus tax credit allows projects to claim a 30% investment tax credit — a 5x multiple on the 6% base rate — if they meet specific wage and apprenticeship requirements during construction and for five years post-service.
+The prevailing wage and apprenticeship (PWA) bonus tax credit allows projects to claim a 30% investment tax credit — five times the 6% base rate — if they meet specific wage and apprenticeship requirements during construction and for five years post-service.

 Projects that began construction before January 29, 2023, are grandfathered into the 30% ITC and are not required to meet PWA standards.
 Today, PWA-compliant projects are generally considered the baseline assumption for credit valuation.